 Each student will produce an edition of letterpress printed books with text and images.
-Image-making using linoleum blocks, pressure printing, and polymer plates will be taught, as well as simple bookbinding techniques.
-Lab/materials fee of \$75.
-Prerequisites: BKRT 120 or permission of the director of the Book Arts Center.
-(3 sem. hrs.)
+Imagemaking using linoleum blocks, pressure printing, and polymer plates will be taught, as well as simple bookbinding techniques.
+Lab/materials fee: \$75.

+BKRT 120 or permission of the director of the Book Arts Center